tonero5760/tonero5760/README.md

-- 👋 Hi, I’m @tonero5760
+- 👋 Hi, I’m uzoka Toni
-- 👀 I’m interested in Javascript,Php,NodeJs,Python,Java,Android,React
+- 👀 I’m interested in Javascript,React,Php,NodeJs,Python,Flutter,Linux and Devops
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Devops
-- 💞️ I’m looking to collaborate on Python,NodeJs and Php project
+- 💞️ I’m looking to collaborate on Null
-- 📫 How to reach me ...
+- 📫 uzkat.au@gmail.com

 <!---
 tonero5760/tonero5760 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.